DamsaraJayanath/tom_Jerry_image_classification_CNN/README.md

 # Tom & Jerry Image Classification using CNN

 ## Project Overview
-This project focuses on building a Convolutional Neural Network (CNN) to classify images from the popular cartoon Tom and Jerry.
-The model identifies the presence of characters in an image and classifies it into four distinct categories.
+This project is a Convolutional Neural Network (CNN) based image classification system that identifies characters from Tom and Jerry cartoon images.
+The model classifies each input image into one of four categories based on the presence of characters.

 ## Problem Statement
 Given an input image extracted from Tom & Jerry cartoon episodes the model predicts which characters appear in the frame.
 This is a multi-class image classification problem with the following classes: